 Plants have internal time clocks that determine when they bloom -- daffodils in spring, roses in summer and mums in fall.
 But plants can be convinced to flower sooner or later than normal by using a technique called forcing.
 If you have ever attended a late winter flower show, you have seen thousands of expertly forced trees, shrubs, perennials and bulbs that have all been coaxed into bloom for a particular weekend.

-NO CHILLING NEEDED: AMARYLLIS AND PAPERWHITES
+NO CHILLING NEEDED: AMARYLLIS AND PAPERWHITES FOR WINTER BLOOMS

 Amaryllis and paperwhites are winter-blooming bulbs that don't require a cooling period to trigger flowering.
 This is because they are native to warm climates where temperatures never drop below freezing.
 When these bulbs become available in late fall, they can be planted indoors immediately and will bloom 4 to 12 weeks later.
 Growing instructions can be found here: All About Paperwhites and All About Amaryllis.

-CHILLING NEEDED: TULIPS, DAFFODILS, HYACINTHS AND OTHERS
+CHILLING NEEDED: TULIPS, DAFFODILS, HYACINTHS AND OTHER SPRING-BLOOMING BULBS

-WHICH TYPES OF BULBS TO FORCE
+WHICH TYPES OF SPRING-BLOOMING BULBS TO FORCE

 The best candidates for forcing are crocus, hyacinths, muscari, tulips and daffodils.
 For tulips, good varieties for forcing include ‘Apricot Beauty’, ‘Princess Irene’, ‘Attila’ and ‘Monsella’.
 For daffodils, try ‘Tete-a-Tete’, ‘Jenny’, ‘Ice Follies’ and ‘Cheerfulness’.
 Though you can mix different types of bulbs in the same container, it's easier to get good results if you stick with just one.

-WHEN TO PLANT THE BULBS
+WHEN TO PLANT SPRING-BLOOMING BULBS